Pete ‘n’ Tillie (1972) Queer Film B-

 DIRECTOR: Martin Ritt

-BOTTOM LINE: Tillie (Carol Burnett) is single in her late thirties.
-At a party, she is introduced to Pete (Walter Matthau), a confirmed bachelor.
-On their first date, given a choice of beverages from Burnett, Matthau answers, “Whatever’s the most trouble.”
-It’s the best line in the movie, and it occurs way too early.
-Her best friend, Gertrude, is played by Geraldine Page, who won the fifth of her eight Oscar nominations for this role.
+Tillie (Carol Burnett) is a single woman in her late thirties when, at a party, she’s introduced to Pete (Walter Matthau), a confirmed bachelor whose charm lies in his curdled misanthropy.
+On their first date, when Tillie offers him a choice of beverages, he replies, “Whatever’s the most trouble.”
+It’s the best line in the film—and it arrives far too early.

 STREAMING: YouTube.